20293 Blog 1200×675

 Manage Stress

 I know, this a tough one.
 But have you actually tried a healthy strategy for stress reduction and given it ample time?
 Many people will try one thing for a day or two, then decide to bail when it “doesn’t work” well enough.
-Anything which truly helps you manage stress effectively will take time to implement and practice.
-Some examples include exercise (there it is again), meditation, yoga, reading or writing, tai chi, breathing techniques, and being outside in sunlight or near water.
+Anything that truly helps you manage stress effectively will take time to implement and practice.
+Some examples include exercise (there it is again), meditation, yoga, reading, writing, tai chi, breathing techniques, and being outside in sunlight or near water.
 There are many others, and often the best overall stress management strategy includes several of these used in combination on a regular basis.

 Avatar1550866521 7